praveenweb/graphql-custom-resolver-example/README.md

 # GraphQL Custom Resolver Example

 A simple example of using a custom resolver with Hasura's GraphQL API.
+We combine Hasura GraphQL and a simple hello world schema by Schema Stitching.

 Schema stitching is the process of creating a single GraphQL schema from multiple underlying GraphQL APIs.